joshi-swetam/Rental-Market-Analysis-Project-one/README.md

 ## Main Objectives and questions to answer
 **Overview of Rental Market Trends from 2018 to 2022**

-What were the major trends in average rents, number of units, and vacancy rates during this period across Canada?
++What were the major trends in average rents, number of units, and vacancy rates during this period across Canada?

-Y/Y percentage change in Average rent during this period?
++Y/Y percentage change in Average rent during this period?
 Rental Market Analysis for the year 2022

 How do average rents and vacancy rate vary across provinces in Canada?